violathadtanone/IDS706-Mini-Assignment-2-3-Sleep-Data/README.md

 <br><br>

 ## Functional Test
-Once we created `test_functional.py` during setup, test cases can be included across the following framework:
+Once we created `test_functional.py` during setup, functional test cases can be included across the following framework:
 ### 1. Data loading
 - Dataset is loaded as a DataFrame
 - Dataset is not empty